BIBB Logo

 German: Gewerbe

 Freedom of trade exists in Germany.
 Each individual is permitted to practise a trade or run a business.
-For some trades or businesses however, a specific authorisation, a licence or a certificate of competence is required in order to be permitted to carry it out independently.
+For some trades or businesses however, a specific authorisation, a licence or a is required in order to be permitted to carry it out independently.
 In certain cases the trade or business is also specifically monitored.
 These trades or businesses are also referred to as regulated trades or businesses.
 These include, for example:

 • Security services